CJGC/Projects/dictionary_project/README.md

-Dictionary project will sort as well as delete repeated word, taken from a set of words or phrases.
+This project aims to sort as well as delete repeated words or phrases, taken from sets that are composed of plain text files (txt).